GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 ---
 title: Towards an animation smoothness metric
-subhead: Learn a bit about measuring animations, how to think about animation frames, and overall page smoothness.
+subhead: Learn about measuring animations, how to think about animation frames, and overall page smoothness.
-description: Learn a bit about measuring animations, how to think about animation frames, and overall page smoothness.
+description: Learn about measuring animations, how to think about animation frames, and overall page smoothness.
 authors:
   - mmocny
 date: 2021-11-03